Earth Notes: On Smart Heating For Small Buildings in the UK (2012)Updated 2020-09-20 08:03 GMT.

 - Remote management

 - Blended heating modes, eg radiative vs convective, fast (fan) vs slow (UFH)

 - Measurement (eg kWh/HDD) to tune and to spot faults, c/o iMeasure

 - Storage/shifting of demand, eg DHW tanks and thermal stores and mass

 - Avoiding need to heat/cool at all, eg MHRV and Passivhaus, shut doors!

 Passive strategies such as draught-proofing, better insulation, keeping doors shut, building orientation to make use of solar gain, double and triple glazing, can all help reduce basic heat demand ("negawatts").
 More subtle interventions such as MHRV (mechanical heat-recovery ventilation) can also be highly-effective ways of avoiding heat leakage while retaining healthy ventilation and avoiding condensation and elevated CO2/VOC/...

-There is still significant heating with no thermostats (or only safety stats), such as open fires and cranky old central heating systems that are on or off, very much relying on subjective and annoying manual intervention.
+There is still significant heating with no thermostats (or only safety stats), such as open fires and cranky old central heating systems that are on or off.
+They rely on subjective and annoying manual intervention for operation.

-The next step up is thermostatic control of individual heating devices, such as forced convection fan heaters and oil-filled electric radiators.
+The next step up is thermostatic control of individual heating devices.
+Think forced convection fan heaters and oil-filled electric radiators.

 Beyond that is a single master thermostat for a building, eg a house or school, with possible unbalanced heating though a large/complex space, though often still with more efficient (in exergy terms) heating sources.